egoist/poi.js.org/docs/README.md

 Type: `string` `Array` `Object`<br>
 Default: `index.js`

 You can set webpack entry from CLI option or `entry` property in config file.
-If it's an array or string, we add it into `webpackConfig.entry.client` entry, otherwise it will totally override `webpackConfig.entry`
+If it's an array or string, we add it into `webpackConfig.entry.client` entry, otherwise it will entirely override `webpackConfig.entry`

 ### Code splitting